-This works with Outlook 2007 and above with Outlook.com Exchange accounts to sync your calendar and contacts with other computers or smartphones "over the air" when you use a POP3 or IMAP.
+Use this method with Outlook 2010 and above with Outlook.com accounts to sync your calendar and contacts with other computers or smartphones "over the air" when your personal email account is POP3 or IMAP.
 (Outlook 2007 will sync Outlook.com and Office 365 Exchange accounts, however, Outlook 2007 will suffer from degraded service.)

-Using an Outlook.com account for email?
+Using an Outlook.com account for email too?
 See Configuring an Outlook.com account in Outlook.

 You do not need to configure Outlook.com to pull in your other email accounts to use it for Calendar and Contacts.
 In fact, I do not recommend adding your email account as a connected account to outlook.com because, at this time, you cannot send mail from the connected accounts using Outlook desktop without sending it 'from outlook.com on behalf of other address'.

 You'll need to move or copy existing appointments and contacts to the new Outlook.com data file.
 You can move the appointments and contacts between folders within Outlook using drag and drop or the Move to folder command.
 For the Calendar, use the List view, select all (Ctrl+A) then drag or use Move to folder command.

-You can set the Outlook.com Microsoft Account as your default data file (this puts the calendar on the To-Do Bar) but I do not recommend setting it as the default email account, unless you are using it for email too.
+You should set the Outlook.com Account as your default data file (this puts the calendar on the To-Do Bar) but I do not recommend setting it as the default email account, unless you are using it for email too.

 If you enabled two-factor authentication on the Outlook.com account, you'll need to generate an app password to use with the account in Outlook.
 Log into Outlook.com and check your account options for instructions.

 Once the Outlook.com account is added to Outlook, you'll have two accounts in Outlook: your ISP or "real" email and the Outlook.com account for calendar, tasks, and contacts.

-When you send mail, Outlook 2010, 2013, and 2016 will use the account associated with the folders you are looking in.
+When you send mail, Outlook 2010, 2013, and 2016 will use the account associated with the folders you are looking at.
 This means if you are viewing the calendar in Outlook.com data file and start a new message, Outlook will use the Outlook.com account to send the message.
-However, you can edit the registry to mimic the older behavior from Outlook 2007 so you always use default email account as set in File, Account Settings.
-See registry edit for default accounts for details (includes a ready-to-use reg file).
-I recommend setting this registry value.
+However, you can set an option or a registry value to always use the default email account for new messages.

 This option was added to Outlook 2016's Mail settings.
 In File, Options, Mail, look in the Send messages section about two-thirds down for Always use the default account when composing new messages.